How You Can Help Your Angry, Impossible Child

 It’s like you’ve been paddling around in the middle of the ocean, desperately looking for help, and now—almost unbelievably—it’s here.
 This is the ship you’ve been looking for.

 How could I possibly make such an extravagant promise?
-Because I KNOW how to teach parents how to help their children who are angry and defiant and entitled—all of which are VERY COMMON.
+Because I KNOW how to teach parents how to help their children who are angry, defiant, and entitled—all of which are VERY COMMON.
 What I teach has been used by uncounted THOUSANDS of parents, and it works CONSISTENTLY.

 I’m not trying to sell you something here that we’re GOING to do.
 You don’t have to wait.
 The training begins right now.
 In the next few seconds, I’ll be teaching you things about your children and yourselves that you’ve never known.